American Palestine Line: The ship

-Palestine service begins
+Service begins

 On the morning of March 12, 1925, crowds started gathering at President Arthur 's pier at 7:00 a.m.
 By the time the ceremonies—broadcast by New York's municipal radio station, WNYC—opened with the singing of both "The Star-Spangled Banner" and "Hatikvah", the crowd had swelled to 15,000 in number.
-The festivities included speeches and prayers from Orthodox Rabbi Morris S. Margolies; David Yellin, Vice Mayor of Jerusalem, who addressed the crowd in Yiddish; Rabbi David de Sola Pool; and Rabbi Stephen S. Wise.
+The festivities included speeches and prayers from Orthodox Rabbi Moses S. Margolies; David Yellin, Vice Mayor of Jerusalem, who addressed the crowd in Yiddish; Rabbi David de Sola Pool; and Rabbi Stephen S. Wise.
 Cantor Josef Rosenblatt sang to the crowd and a telegram from New York merchant Nathan Straus, unable to attend the event, was read aloud.
 American Palestine Line president Jacob S. Strahl, in his remarks, made the claim that the sailing of President Arthur marked the first appearance "in more than 2,000 years of the flag of Judea on the high seas".

 The ship, with Stars of David painted on her funnels, pulled away from the dock at eight minutes before noon, nearly an hour later than her planned departure time, and headed to Haifa, with an intermediate stop in Naples.
 On board were some 400 passengers from all over the United States and Canada, most of whom were tourists wanting to see the Holy Land.
 Many of the passengers, including a contingent from the University of Manitoba in Winnipeg, were also sailing in order to attend the dedication of the Hebrew University at Mount Scopus by former British Foreign Secretary Lord Balfour.
 President Arthur also carried agricultural equipment and trucks to be used for farm development in Palestine.
 In addition, the liner featured Bernice P. Schmitt and Rebecca Adelman, who, according to contemporary news reports, were the first ever female officers on an ocean liner.

 Herman Hirsch, a Jewish male from Chicago on a pilgrimage to the Holy Land, kept an account of President Arthur's maiden voyage.
 On Friday, March 13, one day into the voyage, Hirsch reported that the torah was dedicated and a procession to songs and music accompanied a march over all parts of the ship.
-Afterwards, Rabbi Aaron Ashinsky of Pittsburgh, Pennsylvania, officiated at a service held in a chapel provided for the passengers.
+Afterwards, Rabbi Aaron M. Ashinsky of Pittsburgh, Pennsylvania, officiated at a service held in a chapel provided for the passengers.

 Newspapers published radio dispatches emanating from President Arthur throughout her maiden voyage, thanks to a powerful new radio set installed aboard the liner.
 On March 14 the liner was able to avoid the worst of a gale that slowed Leviathan of the United States Lines, and on March 26 President Arthur was able to avoid a waterspout 50 nmi east of Gibraltar.
 At Gibraltar, the local Jewish community chartered a ship to escort President Arthur through the Mediterranean.
 The ship docked at Naples on March 27, four days later than her planned arrival there, and departed the same day.